IngridKJ/mpsa_newmark/README.md

     * Change the "levels" parameter in line 58 from 2 to 4.
 * Convergence in space:
   * [runscript_space_convergence_dirichlet_boundaries](./convergence_analysis/runscript_space_convergence_dirichlet_boundaries.py)

+    The default parameters run the space convergence analysis with two refinement levels.
+To produce convergence analysis results with four refinement levels instead of two:
       * Change the "levels" parameter in line 54 from 2 to 4.
 * Convergence in time:
   * [runscript_time_convergence_dirichlet_boundaries](./convergence_analysis/runscript_time_convergence_dirichlet_boundaries.py)

-    The default parameters run the time convergence analysis with two refinement levels and a coarser cell size than that found in the article.
-Note that the coarser grid is not sufficiently fine to observe the second order convergence in time.
-To reproduce the results from the article:
+    The default parameters run the time convergence analysis with two refinement levels and a cell size coarser than ideal.
+The coarser grid is not sufficiently fine to observe the second order convergence in time.
+To reproduce results to observe second order convergence in time:
     * Change the "cell_size" from 0.1 to 0.03125 in line 46.
     * Change the "levels" parameter in line 53 from 2 to 4.